 Updating your house rules is a basic and mandatory step, but this is not enough.
 Here is actionable advice to help you directly protect your property and indirectly help general public health.

-No silver bullet, but several tips to avoid COVID-19 house parties at your properties
+Common-sense tips to avoid house parties at your vacation rental properties

 House parties have been a worry for vacation rental owners, Airbnb hosts, and short-term rental operators long before the coronavirus COVID-19 crisis.
 Some advice is basic and common sense, but this is where to start.
 The first thing you want is to deter the wrong people from booking your place.
 Then, if they do book, you want to be able to reinforce your “no party / no events” messages by communicating with your guests.
 You can also monitor the situation, in person or not.

-Avoid bookings that are statically more prone to be hiding house parties
+Avoid bookings that are statistically more prone to be hiding house parties

 Some settings are in your channel manager or on websites like Airbnb, Vrbo or Booking can help you: No same-day booking, no 1-night stay on weekends, for instance.